 Muscular Dystrophy Queensland is not just there for people living with this progressive condition, we also support families and carers who struggle with its effects on the whole family unit.
-The Red Bow Appeal which runs throughout March, is our most important fundraiser of the year and we hope you can assist my making a donation online, hosting a morning tea or by texting Red Bow to 0437 371 371.
+The Red Bow Appeal which runs throughout March, is our most important fundraiser of the year and we hope you can assist my making a donation online, or hosting a morning tea.

 There are 4,500 Queenslanders living with a form this incurable, progressive disease.
 Each year another 40 families receive the heartbreaking news that the disease has appeared in their family.

 It is only through the generous support of donors and volunteers that we can continue to change the lives of people with muscular dystrophy.
 Please give generously this March.